 The Surf at Playa Marbella

 Playa Marbella has two main breaks that are considered the most consistent waves in the region.
 On the northern end of the beach is Playa Coco, a powerful and barreling short to normal beach break that goes right and left.
-Towards the southern end of the beach is Playa Frijolar, a mellow normal to long left point break which is ideal and friendlier for beginners and more seasoned surfers looking for all-around, consistent fun.
+Towards the southern end of the beach is Playa Frijolar, a mellow normal to long left point break which is ideal for beginners surfers looking for all-around fun.
 Throughout the year, the waves are generally steady, reaching up to 150 meters.
 But since the beach is rarely crowded, surfers can enjoy many exciting sessions here throughout the year.

 Hotel Cabinas Las Olas, Witch’s Rock Surf Camp, and Ollie’s Point Surf Camp are just some of the few well-known surf schools that hold lessons at playa Marbella.
 Costa Rican pro surfer Carlos Munoz is known to surf the Marbella waves from time to time.